lmfit/uncertainties/doc/user_guide.rst

 Access to the uncertainty and to the nominal value
 ==================================================

-The nominal value and the uncertainty (standard deviation) on the calculated square can also be accessed independently:
+The nominal value and the uncertainty (standard deviation) can also be accessed independently:

   >>> print square
   0.04+/-0.004